Anonymous-cat1/twlmenu-extras/README.md

 # Anonymous_cat1's Repo
-Why? because the maintainers on the original repo all seem to have died.
+Why? because the maintainers on the original repo all seem to better things to do, or defeat the giant monkey man to save the 9th dimension.
-Regardless of what really happened, I made this repo provide an "updated" build of the site (that isn't months out of date).
+Regardless of what really happened, I made this repo to provide an "updated" build of the site (that isn't months out of date).
 Open some issues or pull requests and I'll see what I can do!
 I have no idea what I'm doing.
+I yelled at robots for an hour to get this working.

 # TWiLight Menu++ Extras
 This is a repository to host extra files for **TW**i**L**ight Menu++.